-On today’s date in 1905, Canadian lawyer and nearly 20-year Liberal politician Sir Clifford Sifton resigned from the cabinet of prime minister Wilfrid Laurier.
+On today’s date in 1905, Canadian lawyer Sir Clifford Sifton – a nearly 20-year Liberal politician – resigned from the cabinet of prime minister Wilfrid Laurier.

-Serving as Minister of the Interior, whose ministry was responsible for federal land management, immigration, Indian affairs and natural resources extraction before being superseded in 1936, Sifton encouraged high levels of immigration into Canada.
-While beginning an attractive policy that brought people towards western Canada, he also established colonial offices in Europe and the U.S., where many of the newcomers emigrated from.
+Serving as minister of the interior, whose ministry was responsible for federal land management, immigration, Indigenous affairs and natural-resources extraction before being superseded in 1936, Sifton encouraged high levels of immigration into Canada.
+While beginning an attractive policy bringing people towards western Canada, he also established colonial offices in Europe and the United States, where many of the newcomers emigrated from.

 It’s estimated more than three million people immigrated to Canada between 1891 and 1914.